 Cec Mellick sold his property to Shoalhaven Council for $1.00 in 1991 but could continue his use of it until his death.
 But by the early 1990s the buildings had become derelict and unsafe, while still filled with a tightly-packed jumble of display cabinets, wood-working equipment and unsold items, including boxed shirts, vinyl kitchen chairs, leadlight windows, and a perplexingly huge stack of flyscreens.
 Despite Cec’s expectation that his buildings would be used as a community arts complex, and facing local opposition, Shoalhaven Council demolished those along Wason St and sold the land for development.

-The single storey Commercial Hotel built in 1871 was replaced with a handsome two-storey building around 1888, with an upstairs verandah and high-quality accommodation.
+Originally known as the Commercial Hotel, the single-storey building from 1871 was replaced with a handsome two-storey building around 1888, with an upstairs verandah and high-quality accommodation.
 The upstairs iron balustrading was added in 1919.

 Unfortunately unsympathetic modernisation in the late 20th century removed the verandahs and the Commercial Hotel lost much of its external charm.